bekk/bekk-christmas/post/security/wip-the-security-champion.md

 post_day: 20
 title: Who is your security champion?
 ingress: >-
-  Well all know it, application security is a shared responsibility and every one in the team should act according to the secure lifecycle development process.
-But our experience is that security is one of the first non functional requirements that are dropped when deadlines approaches or when management is setting up a budget for the next period.
+  We all know it; application security is a shared responsibility and everyone in the team should act according to the secure lifecycle development process.
+  But our experience is that security is one of the first non-functional requirements that are dropped when deadlines approaches or when management is setting up a budget for the next period.
 links:
   - title: Security Champions Playbook
     url: 'https://www.owasp.org/index.php/Security_Champions_Playbook'